gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

 ## Shutdown

-As streaming jobs these will run until we issue the drain/cancel command.
+Streaming jobs will run until we issue the drain/cancel command.
 We can do so using the UI, the API, Client libraries or the `gcloud` command, for example (you might need to account for the `region` if specified at runtime):

 ```bash
 gcloud dataflow jobs cancel $(gcloud dataflow jobs list | grep -m 1 fusedpipeline | cut -f 1 -d " ")